-185. We encourage coordinated regional actions to promote sustainable development.
-We recognize, in this regard, that important steps have been taken to promote sustainable development, in particular in the Arab region, Latin America and the Caribbean and the Asia-Pacific region, through relevant forums, including within the United Nations regional commissions.
+186. We encourage coordinated regional actions to promote sustainable development.
+We recognize, in this regard, that important steps have been taken to promote sustainable development, in particular in the Arab region, Latin America and the Caribbean and the Asia

+Pacific region, through relevant for including within United Nations regional commissions.
 While noting that challenges remain in several areas, the international community welcomes these efforts, and the results already achieved, and calls for actions at all levels for their further development and implementation.